-If you own a busy restaurant in North Carolina, then you’ve probably had your fair share of grease-trap related experiences.
+If you own a busy commercial restaurant in North Carolina, then you’ve probably had your fair share of grease-trap related experiences.

 - Drainage clogging.

 - Unpleasant Odors.